 Illustration by Cesar St. Martin

-In medium to big size SaaS companies, designers (or design teams) often have very little control over the creative strategies for product and marketing.
+In a medium to big size SaaS companies, designers (or design teams) often have very little control over the creative strategies for product and marketing.
 Turning them into merely production teams and not the creative power force every company should have.
 Of course, this is going to eventually kill your design team’s motivation and ability to create unique things.

-As always, a big thank you to all of the designers who took the time to write the responses, share their experiences and such valuable pieces of advice.
+As always, a big thank you to all of the designers who took the time to write the responses, share their experiences, and such valuable pieces of advice.
 Creative Talks wouldn’t exist without you!